smontanari/smocker/README.md

 ## So why sMocker and not an existing mocking library?
 If you're already using a library like SinonJS, CanJS or Angular ngMockE2E you are probably just fine with that.
-However sMocker takes the good stuff out of each framework and puts it all under the same abstraction, implementing a couple of features that otherwise you would not always find, such as:
+However sMocker takes the good stuff out of each framework and puts it all under the same abstraction, implementing a couple of features that otherwise we would not always find, such as:

 - Ability to redirect to a static file containing the response data (currently only supported by CanJS).
-- Ability to set a particular delay for each individual http request (SinonJS allows you to set a global delay for all responses, CanJS allows you to programmatically code it using the setTimeout function).
+- Ability to set a particular delay for each individual http request (SinonJS allows us to set a global delay for all responses, CanJS lets us programmatically code it using the setTimeout function).

-Moreover the sMocker APIs makes it very easy to organise and modularise your test scenarios, allowing you to minimise code duplication and build complex test cases out of simpler, smaller blocks (scenario groups).
+Moreover the sMocker APIs makes it very easy to organise and modularise our test scenarios, minimise code duplication and build complex test cases out of simpler, smaller blocks (scenario groups).